FOXEST57/sportsee/front/README.md

 You must first fork and clone the backend at the following address: https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

-Then run the application in development mode with the <code>yarn start</code> command on the terminal which opens the port: [http://localhost:5000](http://localhost:5000).
+Then run the application in development mode with the <code>npm start</code> command on the terminal which opens the port: [http://localhost:5000](http://localhost:5000).

 ### 2/ Front-end